mandemmike/AI-PASS/README.md

 - ( > 2.00): Something is not working.

 Realizing the fact that, in the beginning, the training data accuracy and validation data accuracy are so far apart from each other suggested that our CNN model was giving signs of over-training.
-Those acceptable values in ML as in above and to create a model where the training data accuracy and validation data accuracy are between %75-%95, loss values are in the great range (as above) and both training and validation data output values were close to each other because having low values than training is also a sign for overfitting which is a poor generalization.
-These main goals were some of the directions we wanted to go for a good generalized model instead of just having very high accuracy with overfitted or under-fitted data.
+Those acceptable values for accuracy in ML as in above, to create a model where the training data accuracy and validation data accuracy are between %75-%99, loss values for features are in the great range (as above) and both training and validation data output values were close to each other (having low values than training is also a sign for overfitting which is a poor generalization), these main goals were some of the directions we wanted to go for a good generalized model instead of just having very high accuracy with overfitted or underfitted data.
 On the other hand, when the discrepancy between loss and validation_loss was also dramatic and validation_loss was unstable and was not decreasing as expected in the training progress epoch-by-epoch, we focused on the configuration of the model training and model architecture and produced/tuned the most reliable model in our best knowledge.

-Hundreds of training sessions were created in CNN from many architectures (layers/blocks) in the hidden layers as well as in the feature layers.
-Having trained the model with various architectures, training with regularization (L1, L2, Dropouts(best results)), training with various learning rates (from 10^1 up to 10^5) by implementing dynamic learning rate functions/algorithms and weight_decay algorithms, training with various batch sizes (from 16 up to 128) and epochs (from 10,20, 50 up to 500), different input image sizes (from 64x64 up to 256x256), and generalization are high for validation and test sets.
-Being aware of this important aspect in ML, was one of our important considerations to achieve, to have high accuracy with low loss value and high generalization (the low gap between training and validation loss as well as test loss) for never seen data.
+Hundreds of training sessions were created for our CNN model from many architectures (layers/blocks) in the hidden layers as well as in the feature layers.
+Having trained the model with various architectures, training with regularization (L1, L2, Dropouts(produced best results)), training with various learning rates (from 10^-1 up to 10^-5) by implementing dynamic learning rate functions/algorithms and weight_decay algorithms, training with various batch sizes (from 16 up to 128) and epochs (from 10,20,50 up to 500), using different input image sizes (from 64x64 up to 256x256), the generalization is high for validation and test sets in our model.
+Being aware of this important aspect in ML, was one of our important considerations to achieve, to have decent accuracy with low loss value in our features and high generalization for never seen data (the low gap between training and validation loss as well as test loss).

-We were aware that accuracy alone is not sufficient measure by itself.
+Being aware that accuracy alone is not sufficient measure by itself.
 Accuracy in classification models is just to inform about what is the level of model predictions and a measurement for the effectiveness of the model, but misleading can happen a lot.
-Only having from good level to an excellent level of accuracy (75% to over 98%) in training and validation data is not essential only to focus and is not a good way of evaluating how well the model performs.
-Other important metrics as below such as some efficiency graph plots with a clear diagnostic ability, AUC(ROC curve) with a baseline origo linear (auc=%50), confusion matrices, classification reports(F1, precision and recall) as well as evaluation on validation and test data that needed to be produced by using various libraries/algorithms were to see how reliable the model is and how good or bad performance our model has.
+Only having from good level to an excellent level of accuracy (75% to over 99%) in training and validation data is not essential only to focus and is not a good way of evaluating how well the model performs.
+Other important metrics as below such as some efficiency graph plots with a clear diagnostic ability, AUC(ROC curve) with a baseline origo linear (auc=%50), confusion metrics, classification reports(F1, precision and recall) as well as evaluation on validation and test data that needed to be produced by using various libraries/algorithms were to see how reliable the model is and how good or bad performance our model has.

 ### Gender accuracy

+Looking at both training and validation set, accuracy for the gender feature in our model stabilizes itself at a specific point through the end of training (epoch#150).
+Having an accuracy almost 90% without any indication of overfitting and underfitting is a good fit in our model for a good generalization .

 <img src="./ModelTrainingService/metrics_figures/gender_accuracy.png" width="400" height="300" align="center"><br>